Nikon D750 vs Pentax Q

 Studio photographers will appreciate that the Nikon D750 (unlike the Pentax Q) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The D750 is a recent model that features in the current product line-up of Nikon.
-In contrast, the Pentax Q has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Pentax Q was succeeded by the Pentax Q10.
+Both the D750 and the Pentax Q have been discontinued, but can regularly be found used on eBay.
+The Pentax Q was replaced by the Pentax Q10, while the D750 was followed by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Pentax websites.

 So what conclusions can be drawn?
 Is the Nikon D750 better than the Pentax Q or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.